Picket Fences: Adaptation

 The series was adapted in India in Hindi language and aired on StarPlus as Kehta Hai Dil from 2002 to 2005 produced by UTV Software Communications.
 However, the Indian version in between deviated entirely from the story of Picket Fences.

 Home media

 On June 19, 2007, 20th Century Fox Home Entertainment released the first season of Picket Fences on DVD in Region 1.
+In the United States, the entire series was available to stream on Hulu from Thanksgiving 2021 to Thanksgiving 2023.
 On August 20, 2014, Season 1 was released in Australia.